Lenny7120/FireApp/README.md

 For support or inquiries, please contact the development team at ocrank20@gmail.com

-Thank you for using the Emergency App to contribute to the safety and well-being of your community!
+Thank you for using the Fire App to contribute to the safety and well-being of your community!